shadowed1/Autothrottle/README.md

 - When opening the Autothrottle app, it will appear as a CPU icon in MacOS' Menu Bar.
 - Click the CPU icon in the Menu Bar and click Autothrottle's Stopped/Running button to start/stop.
 - Open Autothrottle's settings to customize thermal limits.
-- Inside settings, Uninstall button will remove Autothrottle.
-About can check for updates!
+- Inside settings, you can remove Autothrottle clicking Uninstall, and About can check for updates!

 # How does it work?